 Regarding the roles of tech professionals, the most common types are: full-stack, back-end, front-end, and desktop developers.
 But, actually, the majority of respondents found that the scope of their specialization has shifted or expanded to database administrators (DBAs), site reliability engineers (SREs), and Security professionals.

 The next сriterion we would like to pay attention to is the territories where most developers of the survey are located.
-Well, the United States, India and Germany provide the highest volume of survey responses, followed by UKI (UK and Ireland).
+Well, the United States, India, and Germany provide the highest volume of survey responses, followed by UKI (UK and Ireland).

 There are many technologies that our professionals use, but we would like to pay attention to the most loved ones.
-The data about the most popular technologies were collected from both: professional developers and those that are learning to code.
+The data about the most popular technologies were collected from both: professional developers and those who are learning to code.

 Well, let's start with programming, scripting, and markup languages.
 For 10 years in a row, JavaScript has been considered the most commonly used programming language, and this year is not an exception.
-Also, in the list of the most popular languages for programming stay Python and C++, which are widely used among people who are learning to code.
-But, this category of specialists is less likely to report using SQL, TypeScript, Bash/Shell, etc. Regarding the markup languages, HTML/CSS takes the first place.
+Also, in the list of the most popular languages for programming are Python and C++, which are widely used among people who are learning to code.
+However, this category of specialists is less likely to report using SQL, TypeScript, Bash/Shell, etc. Regarding the markup languages, HTML/CSS takes the first place.
 And, we totally agree with such statements as many of our professionals use Python and C++ for their purposes.

 It is essential for many developers to understand how to use databases to correctly and efficiently store and retrieve data depending on the particular tasks.